tr1s/tris-webpack-boilerplate/README.md

 ___

+## Contributing:

+I try my best to explain things thoroughly, but if something can be explained more clearly, please feel free to send off a pull request with some suggested edits.
+Thank you!
+___

 Hope this helped!
-Follow me on [twitter](https://twitter.com/triscodes) if you'd like. 💎✨🌸
+Follow me on [twitter](https://twitter.com/triscodes) if you're into that. 🌱

+___

+Move around: